jbakse/p5.party/public/examples/identity_test/README.md

 s3 is created after the data is changed, and so after the objects are replaced with clones.

 s1 points to the original value, s3 points to a clone

+# Does changing properties on s3 change s1?

+- needs to be tested and documented...

 # Two proxies with two different underlying objects.